autay27/blogust/content/cardfile/_index.md

 ## What is this cardfile

-Links to interesting things, divided up into "cards".
+Links to interesting things, or notes, divided up into "cards".
 Because any more clearly defined system would be harder to maintain.

+Links are not endorsement.
+I like exposing my brain to questionable ideas - it exercises the questioning muscle.

 See: [PKB](pkb)